Could You Be Allergic to Sulfites?

 What Are Sulfites?

 Sulfites are chemicals that are commonly used as preservatives for a range of different types of foods and beverages.
-For example, sulfites are often added to shellfish to prevent discoloring, processed foods to give them a longer shelf-life, and dehydrated fruits and veggies to preserve them.
+For example, sulfites are often added to shellfish to prevent discoloring, processed foods to give them a longer shelf-life, and dehydrated fruits and vegetables to preserve them.
 You can also find these chemicals in soft drinks and alcoholic beverages like beer and wine.
 In addition, some medications contain sulfites, which work to keep the drugs stable and effective.
 Sulfites are also used in cosmetics.

 Are Sulfites Safe?